19 Cherry Shrimp Facts That Will Surely Amaze You!

 7. Changing Colors

-Do you think lizards are the only animal that is able to change their colors?
+Do you think lizards are the only animals that can change their colors?
 Well, you are wrong.
-Cherry shrimps can do that too!
+Cherry shrimps can do that, too!

 Cherry shrimps can change their color depending on many factors.
-The quality of the diet, nutrition, water parameters, water quality, etc everything determines the color of the cherry shrimp.
+The quality of the diet, nutrition, water parameters, water quality, etc. determine the color of the cherry shrimp.

-The higher quality the diet is, the color will be more intense and brighter.
+The higher the quality of the diet, the color will be more intense and brighter.
 Also, water parameters like pH take an active role in determining the color of cherry shrimps.

 Generally, if the cherry shrimp is living a happy and healthy life, it will show a more intense color.